- Website builder

 I purchased its hosting package, created a default WordPress site on it, and connected it to powerful monitoring tools.
-Constant observation and regular benchmark testing is the only way to create an iPage review full of valuable information, yet free of personal bias.
+Constant observation and regular benchmark testing are the only way to create an iPage review full of valuable information yet free of personal bias.

 What Is iPage?

 iPage is a website hosting provider that specializes in shared hosting.
 Managed iPage WordPress plans were also added to the portfolio some time ago.
 The company has dedicated and VPS services too, but they are hardly advertised.